pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 ## Gradient Boosting Tree
 The implementation of the Gradient Boosting Tree (GBT) takes a number of important parameters.
 We will be using cross-validation to select the best values for the following parameters used in the XGBoost classifier:

-"max depth": Maximum depth of a tree.
-Increasing this value will make the model more complex and more likely to overfit.
+1. "max depth": Maximum depth of a tree.
+Increasing this value will make the model more complex and more likely to overfit.<br>
-"n_estimators": the number of the boosting trees.
+2. "n_estimators": the number of the boosting trees.<br>
-"learning_rate": It is also called "eta".
-Step size shrinkage used in update to prevents overfitting.
+3. "learning_rate": It is also called "eta".
+Step size shrinkage used in update to prevents overfitting.<br>
-"min_child_weight": Minimum sum of instance weight (hessian) needed in a child.
+4. "min_child_weight": Minimum sum of instance weight (hessian) needed in a child.<br>
-"subsample": Subsample ratio of the training instances.
+5. "subsample": Subsample ratio of the training instances.<br>
-"colsample_bytree": Subsample ratio of columns when constructing each tree.
-More details about the parameters of XGBoost can be found at: https://xgboost.readthedocs.io/en/latest/parameter.html#
+6. "colsample_bytree": Subsample ratio of columns when constructing each tree.
+More details about the parameters of XGBoost can be found at: https://xgboost.readthedocs.io/en/latest/parameter.html#<br>
+## Hyper-Parameter Tuning
-The parameter tuning was conducted using python package hyperopt.
+The parameter tuning was conducted using python package hyperopt.<br>
 The hyperopt packages uses the parameter search algorithm based on the Bayesian theory.
 The previously used parameter $\Theta$1 will create a expected post-loss function F, and the new parameter $\Theta$2 is derived to maximum the post-loss function.
 The $\Theta$2 is used to fit the data and if the score is better, $\Theta$2 would be used to update post-loss function F, and $\Theta$3 will be derived from maximizing the new F, and the process goes on until the number of iteration reached.

 ```python